christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The fact that `the` attends to `basket` with a high positive logit attribution in relation to other positive attributions at different positions in the passage is pretty telling.
-It suggests that the model is inferring John’s awareness of the location of the `cat`, specifically that it's on the basket.
+The fact that `the` attends to `basket` with a high positive logit attribution copy score in relation to other positive attributions at different positions in the passage is pretty telling.
+It might suggest that the model is inferring John’s awareness of the location of the `cat`, specifically that it's on the basket.
 But at the same time, it seems like the model recognizes that John lacks knowledge about any changes that happened while he was away.
 This fits nicely into a pragmatic understanding of the situation—John’s belief is anchored to the initial state, and the model ignores what he does not know.

 <br>